DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 ### 1.3.
 Test your Docker image locally:

--In the folder **docker**, you should have the following structure:
+-In the **docker** folder, you should have the following structure:

     docker/
     ├── Dockerfile